A few months ago, I ordered a cookbook. I usually do not use cookbooks, but I thought that it would be a good idea to check out Forks over Knives.

 Why?
 First of all, the Forks over Knives documentary was very informative, and I recommend it to anyone who would like to know more about a healthy and compassionate way of living.

-Second, with the amount of cookbooks online, it is hard to decide which one to get, so Forks over Knives cookbook reviews can certainly be useful.
+Second, with the amount of cookbooks online, it is hard to decide which one to get, so the Forks over Knives cookbook is a great resource for for newbie vegans, for anyone who would like to include more vegan meals in their diet, and everyone else who loves the vegan cuisine.

 And third, I received regular emails with recipes and many of them looked so good that I decided to acquire the book.
 Even though I already knew how to make certain meals and sauces such as vegan lasagna, mayonnaise, and enchiladas, it would be a good idea to get my hands on more recipes, and Forks over Knives seemed like a good way to start.